piotrjuras/twojewaluty.online/README.md

-This is a webapp developed in REACT.
+This is a webapp developed in REACT in node v14.15.1.
 Main function is to simluate and analyze rates exchanges.
 Currency rates are fetched from NBP API. to run app you need to: 1. change '.env_example' filename to '.env' 2.'npm install' 3.'npm start'